penumbra-zone/penumbra/docs/protocol/src/governance/action/delegator_vote.md

 ### Diversified Address Integrity

-The zk-SNARK certifies that the diversified address $pk_d$ associated with the note was derived as:
+The zk-SNARK certifies that the diversified transmission key $pk_d$ associated with the note was derived as:

 $pk_d ​= [ivk] B_d$